Customer Case Study: Cybersecurity Software Company Uses Homerun to Increase Win Rate and Decrease POC Duration

 They adopted Homerun to better manage their presales POCs in order to close more deals and close them faster.

-Having run over 200 POCs in Homerun, Homerun helped increase their overall win rate by 5% while decreasing their POC duration by 14 days.
+Having run over 200 POCs in Homerun, Homerun helped increase their overall win rate by 15% (from 50% to 65%) while decreasing their POC duration by 16% (14 days).
 With deal sizes ranging from 5- to 6-figures, Homerun has had huge impact on both SE efficiency and company financial performance.

 “Homerun has been transformational for me in ramping up the number of evaluations that I'm juggling all at once.”